-One of my first artistic dreams and what spurred me into continuing my education when I was employed with Clay County Sheriffs Office was to learn Forensic Art, why?
+One of my first artistic dreams and what spurred me into continuing my education when I was employed with Clay County Sheriff's Office was to learn Forensic Art, why?
 Because I was an artist, and being employed at a county agency I felt I was in the best position to help people.
-Through persistance in continuing my artistic talents, putting myself through college, no matter the difficulties of pushing past my learning disabilities and celebrating the day I achieved my associates degree was my first dream come true.
+Through persistence in continuing my artistic talents, putting myself through college, no matter the difficulties of pushing past my learning disabilities, and celebrating the day I achieved my associate's degree was my first dream come true.
 Then to tackle the next step in taking classes with the FBI's Facial Reconstruction Class, which I was able to achieve in 2006.
-Graduation from Flagler College in Public Administration in 2009 was my cherry on top of my personal goals in life.
-Hard work, the pursuit of knowledge, creative drive and the drive to become a forensic artist is what turned my dream into a reality.
-Afterwards, my granny says, "you got your persistance from me".
+Graduation from Flagler College in Public Administration in 2009 was the cherry on top of my personal goals in life.
+Hard work, the pursuit of knowledge, creative drive, and the drive to become a forensic artist is what turned my dream into a reality.
+Afterward, my granny says, "you got your persistence from me".
 I sure did!

-I was able to assist the eyewitness / victims of crimes through composite drawings, computer age progression of children missing or regression as in the case of Benjamin Kyle.
-I created these age regressions for Mr Kyle for a recent Dr Phil Show that aired October 2008.
+I was able to assist the eyewitness/victims of crimes through composite drawings, computer age progression of children missing, or regression as in the case of Benjamin Kyle.
+I created these age regressions for Mr. Kyle for a recent Dr. Phil Show that aired in October 2008.
 The project came through Project EDAN (Everyone Deserves A Name).
-The current Mr Kyle is on the left and I age regressed him to his mid forties and his 30's for the show to stir interest and memories with the audience.
+The current Mr. Kyle is on the left and I age regressed him to his mid-forties and his 30s for the show to stir interest and memories with the audience.

 I have been extreemely lucky to assist Project EDAN and NamUS (National Missing and Unidentified Persons System, launched in 2009, this website is where loved ones can search records for lost loved ones who may have passed away but have not been forgotten.
 I have assisted Jacksonville Medical Examiners Office and St Johns County Medical Examiners Office in trying to identify skeletal remains for cases since 2006.
 This process is extremely humbling as I hope for these family members to find their loved ones once again.
 Due to the case sensitivity most of my artwork is in the database.
 This case I'm showing you is from the St Johns County Police Department and assist in identifying a homeless man found in the marshes.
 The link to the case is online: https://www.wokv.com/news/local/augustine-police-asking-for-help-identifying-man-believed-have-died-2014/Tl8QTI7Krj0qFDFGeCOrOK/